vippsas/vipps-woocommerce/readme.txt

 === Vipps Express Checkout ===
 When you enable Express Checkout, your customers can choose between the regular checkout or to go directly to Vipps.
 If they choose Vipps, they just submit their phone number, and the rest of the checkout is done in the Vipps app.

-Since we know who they are, they don't have to enter all their personal information.
+Since Vipps knows who the customers are, they don't have to enter all their personal information.
 The customer just choose the shipping method and accepts the payment.
-We send all the necessary info back to the store.
+Vipps will send all the necessary info back to the store.
 Easy, fast and secure.

 === Vipps Payment ===
 When you enable this plugin, your customers will be able to choose Vipps as a payment method directly in the checkout.
 There is no need to go via a third party payment method.
 If your customer choose Vipps, she fills in her name and address and is then asked to enter her phone number in the Vipps dialougue.
 Then she confirms the payment in the Vipps app.